-The table below summarises the status of the Company's compliance with each of the recommendations contained in the 3rd Edition of the ASX Principles and Recommendations, and discloses reasons for non-compliance where necessary.
+The table below summarises the status of the Company's compliance with each of the recommendations contained in the 4th Edition of the ASX Principles and Recommendations, and discloses reasons for non-compliance where necessary.

-ASX Pr inciples and Recommendations Status Principle 1 - Lay solid foundations for management and oversight 1.1 A listed entity should disclose: Compliant. (a) (b) the respective roles and responsibilities of its board and management; and those matters expressly reserved to The role and powers of the Board are set out in the Company's 2017 Annual Report, the Board Charter, and the Corporate Governance Statement, all published on the Company's website. (=) the board and those delegated to management.
+ASX P rinciples and Recommendations Status Princi ple 1 - La y solid foundations for management and l oversight 1.1 A liste ed entity should disclose: Compliant. (a) the respective roles and responsibilities of its board and management; and The role and powers of the Board are set out in the Company's 2022 Annual Report, the Board Charter, and the Corporate Governance Statement, all published on the Company's website. (a) those matters expressly reserved to the board and those delegated to management.
 Due to its size and the specialised markets in which it operates, the Company does not have a formal separation of duties between the Board and management.
 Board members, who are also members of senior management, work together as a small cohesive team to strengthen the Company's business and provide sound corporate governance.
-1.2 A listed entity should: Compliant. (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and The Nomination and Remuneration Committee is responsible for conducting all appropriate checks before proposing a candidate for election or re-election as a director. (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+1.2 A liste ed entity should: Compliant. (b) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and The Nomination and Remuneration Committee is responsible for conducting all appropriate checks before proposing a candidate for election or re-election as a director. (c) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
 Shareholders will be provided with all material information in the Board's possession relevant to any decision to elect or re-elect a director at a general meeting.
 This information will be in the relevant notice of meeting and accompanying materials.
-1.3 A listed entity should have a written agreement Compliant. with each director and senior executive setting out the terms of their appointment.
+1.3 with e ed entity should have a written agreement each director and senior executive setting e terms of their appointment.
+Compliant.
 The Company has a written agreement with each Director and senior executive setting out the terms of their appointment.
 1.4 be acc ompany secretary of a listed entity should countable directly to the board, through the on all matters to do with the proper oning of the board.
 Compliant.
 The company secretary is directly accountable to the Board, through the Chairman.
 This is disclosed in the Company's Board Charter, a copy of which is available on the Company's website.
-1.5 A listed entity should: Not Compliant.
+1.5 A liste ed entity should: Not Compliant.